-Most fear biting dogs were genetically born shy.
+Most fear-biting dogs were genetically born shy.
 It is highly unusual for a shy puppy to be born from gregarious, confident parents.
-One needs to do everything possible to build up these dogs’ sense of confidence.
+Therefore, one must do everything possible to build up these dogs’ confidence.
 Do this with verbal praise, petting and treats, and obedience training.
-If a shy dog comes to you of its own free will it will not bite unless a sudden movement or loud sound is made.
-Obedience training is very helpful for dogs that are not too shy to go to class.
+If a shy dog comes to you of its own free will, it will not bite unless a sudden movement or loud sound is made.
+Obedience training benefits dogs that are not too shy to go to class.

 Obvious Signs of Fear in Dogs

 - Body crouched low, tail tucked, ears down and pinned back against head.